+FAD is subject to a number of limitations and assumptions and there can be no assurance that the Company will generate FAD sufficient to meet its intended dividends.
 FAD has material limitations as a liquidity measure of the Company because such measure excludes items that are required elements of the Company's net cash provided by operating activities as described below.
-FAD should not be considered in isolation or as a substitute for analysis of the Company's results of operations under GAAP and it is not the only metric that should be considered when evaluating the Company's ability to meet its stated dividend policy.
+FAD should not be considered in isolation nor as a substitute for analysis of the Company's results of operations under GAAP and it is not the only metric that should be considered when evaluating the Company's ability to meet its stated dividend policy.
 Specifically:

-FAD does not include equity capital called from the Company's existing limited partners, proceeds from any debt issuance or future equity offering, historical cash and cash equivalents and expected investments in the Company's operations.

-- FAD does not give pro forma effect to prior acquisitions, certain of which cannot be quantified. - While FAD reflects the cash inflows from sale of certain assets, FAD does not reflect the cash outflows to acquire assets as the Company relies on alternative sources of liquidity to fund such purchases. - FAD does not reflect expenditures related to capital expenditures, acquisitions and other investments as the Company has multiple sources of liquidity and intends to fund these expenditures with the net proceeds from this offering, future incurrences of indebtedness, additional capital contributions and/or future issuances of equity. - FAD does not reflect any maintenance capital expenditures necessary to maintain the same level of cash generation from our capital investments. - FAD does not reflect changes in working capital balances as management believes that changes in working capital are primarily driven by short term timing differences which are not meaningful to the Company's distribution decisions. - Management has significant discretion to make distributions and the Company is not bound by any contractual provision that requires it to use cash for distributions.
+- FAD does not include equity capital raised, proceeds from any debt issuance or future equity offering, historical cash and cash equivalents and expected investments in the Company's operations. - FAD does not give pro forma effect to prior acquisitions, certain of which cannot be quantified. - While FAD reflects the cash inflows from sale of certain assets, FAD does not reflect the cash outflows to acquire assets as the Company relies on alternative sources of liquidity to fund such purchases. - FAD does not reflect expenditures related to capital expenditures, acquisitions and other investments as the Company has multiple sources of liquidity and intends to fund these expenditures with future incurrences of indebtedness, additional capital contributions and/or future issuances of equity. - FAD does not reflect any maintenance capital expenditures necessary to maintain the same level of cash generation from our capital investments. - FAD does not reflect changes in working capital balances as management believes that changes in working capital are primarily driven by short term timing differences which are not meaningful to the Company's distribution decisions. - Management has significant discretion to make distributions and the Company is not bound by any contractual provision that requires it to use cash for distributions.